Using UGC in email and Klaviyo flows

 SMS and WhatsApp social proof: UGC in the messaging channel

 Messaging is the highest-open-rate channel a brand has.
-A review snippet or a link to customer UGC, used carefully, makes SMS and WhatsApp messages convert harder.
-Here is how to do it without burning the channel.
+A review snippet or a link to customer UGC makes SMS and WhatsApp convert harder without burning the channel.

 - Strategy